gctools-outilsgc/aurora-website/src/docs/en/component/forms-text inputs.md

 ## Microcopy

 Microcopy is text below an input field that provides additional information about that field.
-Microcopy is meant to be brief sentences that instruct the user how to complete the field.
+Microcopy is meant to be brief sentences that can instruct the user how to complete the field.

 ## Placeholder Text

 Placeholder text is used only to provide supplemental information or additional guidance on how to complete a text field.
-Placeholder text DOES NOT replace a label or microcopy.
+Placeholder text doesnot replace a label or microcopy.
 Placeholder text should only be used if an example of a text input improves the user experience, rather than as a replacement to other important information indicators.

-Placeholder text is text that appears directly in the input field.
-This text is not meant to be used as a label, but can provide supplemental information or an example for the user.

-Placeholder text is meant to help the user more accurately complete the field rather than be the primary indicator of field content.
-It may also be complementary to micro-copy, with placeholder text providing an example, and micro-copy providing additional information or context.

-As soon as the user starts typing in the field, the placeholder text should disappear.

 <documentationtabs remove="react">
       <doctabpanel type="html">